deepmindru-afk/shaw/CLOUDKIT_SETUP.md

 **Sessions not syncing:**
 - Check you're signed into same iCloud account on all devices
-- Check Settings → [Your Name] → iCloud → Show All → Shaw → Make sure it's ON
+- Check Settings → [Your Name] → iCloud → Show All → Roadtrip → Make sure it's ON
 - Try toggling iCloud sync off and back on for the app

 ## Step 4: Backend Integration